arrow_back

 5. For Machine type, accept the default.

-8. For Firewall, click Allow HTTP traffic.
+8. In Firewall, click Allow HTTP traffic.

 apt-get update apt-get install apache2 php php-mysql -y service apache2 restart Note: Be sure to supply that script as the value of the Startup script field.
 If you accidentally put it into another field, it won't be executed when the VM instance starts.